-I sat in an auditorium last spring with my teenage daughter and husband and a hundred or so other people.
-We were attending an admissions information session run by a blue-suited admissions representative and Harvard alumnus.
+I sat in an auditorium with about a hundred or so other people who were eager to learn the secrets to getting into Harvard.
+This admissions information session run by a blue-suited admissions representative and Harvard alumnus.
 As he sat in a formal wing chair on the stage, he said to the room, “Admission to Harvard is not merit based.”

 It was refreshing to hear Harvard tell its potential applicants this reality so clearly.
-I’ve been on many college tours and information sessions, and it was the first (and only) time that I’ve heard such a statement made about admission to the nation’s most elite undergraduate institutions.
+This was the first (and only) time I’ve heard such a statement made about admission to the nation’s most elite undergraduate institutions.

 According to a recent article in the Harvard Crimson, last year Harvard accepted a record-low 5.3% of applicants to its class of 2019 – about 2000 students.
 For Harvard, or any institution, the challenge of admissions officers is to “build a class.”
 Admissions officers seek a class with a balance of students in terms of gender, ethnicity, family income level, origin/geography (country, state, school), potential major and specific talents (athletics, art, music, academics etc.).
 They also seek to attract students from families of potential donors and to support loyal alumni by considering applicants who have legacy status.